 An interesting feature is included in the out-of-town scoreboard: Minor-league games.
 A running score is kept of the Phils’ farm teams, some of which are not that far away: The Triple-A Lehigh Valley IronPigs in Allentown, the Double-A Reading Phillies, and the Single-A Lakewood BlueClaws near the Jersey Shore.
 As far as I know, the Yankees and the Mets have never done this, despite each having, since 2001, a farm team actually in The City (the Staten Island Yankees and the Brooklyn Cyclones).

 After the Game.
-The risk of Phils fans getting rough increases, as they’ve had time to drink, but not by much.
+Especially at night, the risk of Phils fans getting rough increases, as they’ve had time to drink, but not by much.
 If it were an Eagles or Flyers game, you might have to worry, but probably not after a Phillies game.
 After all, just because they like to call CBP “the National League’s answer to Fenway Park” (it isn’t, Wrigley Field is), doesn’t mean that they’ll act like the drunken boors of Kenmore Square.

 What you should do at the end of the game depends on what time it is and how you got there.
 Except for non-ESPN Sundays, the occasional Thursday afternoon “Businessperson’s Special,” and rain-forced day/night doubleheaders, all Phillies home games are night games.